-179 proptech start-ups in Asia Pacific have raised funding since 2013, accounting for almost US\$4.8 billion of the US\$7.8 billion4 that has been invested globally from 2013 to June 2017.
+179 proptech start-ups in Asia Pacific have raised funding since 2013, accounting for almost US\$4.8 billion of the US\$7.8 billion4 that has been invested globally since 2013.
 These flows can only increase to match the growing demand for property in Asia Pacific.

-While the bulk of inflows have gone to Chinese start-ups, which is not surprising considering mainland China's roughly US\$6.6 trillion5 total investable commercial real estate universe alone, investments into other markets, namely, India, Southeast Asia, Australia and Northeast Asia, have begun picking up.
-In addition, startups have progressed in their technological capabilities, going beyond online portals to incorporate emerging technologies such as Bitcoin into their services.
+While the bulk of inflows have gone to Chinese start-ups that are focused on mainland China's roughly US\$ 6.6 trillion5 total investable commercial real estate universe, investments into other markets, namely, India, Southeast Asia, Australia and Northeast Asia, have begun picking up.
+In addition, start-ups have progressed in their technological capabilities, going beyond online portals to incorporate emerging technologies such as Bitcoin into their services.